TAHJones/elements-of-healing/README.md

 - The project is inspired by my passion for homeopathy and holistic medicine.
 I hope to use this site to restart my Homeopathy practice to help support people during these difficult times.

 - The shopping cart is largely based on the codeinstitute Boutique Ado django project and was modified by myself for the purposes of this site.

- **Next Generation Sequencing (NGS)** users using [Illuminas](https://www.illumina.com/index-d.html) sequencing chemistries and instruments.
-The site has been primarily designed for employees of the [Royal Marsden Hospital](https://www.royalmarsden.nhs.uk/) working within the [Molecular Diagnostics department](https://www.royalmarsden.nhs.uk/our-consultants-units-and-wards/clinical-departments/cancer-diagnostics).
-The department uses [Illumina's sequencing technologies](https://emea.illumina.com/science/technology/next-generation-sequencing/sequencing-technology.html?langsel=/gb/) to detect acquired genetic mutations in patients tumour samples.
-Patients found to have clinically actionable mutations can then be assigned to an appropriate clinical trial for treatment.

-Each NGS sequencing run generates a set of **Sequencing Metrics** which can be used to assess the quality of the sequencing data produced.
-These sequencing metrics are useful for QC purposes.
-Firstly to ensure the quality of individual runs remain high and secondly to monitor the performance of the sequencing instruments over time.

-The website records and displays four types of QC metric data:

-1. **Yield** - Shows the expected number of nucleotide bases sequenced for the run.
-Typically this is measured in gigabases.

-2. **Cluster Density** - Shows the number of clusters detected for the sequencing run.

-3. **Clusters Passing Filter** - Shows the percentage of clusters passing the signal purity filter.

-4. **Q30 Score**  - Shows the percentage of bases that have a Q-score above or equal to 30; Q30 is a probability of incorrect base calling of 1 in 1000.
-A quality score, or Q-score, is a prediction of the probability of an incorrect base call.
-A higher Q-score implies that a base call is higher quality and more likely to be correct.

-In addition the website records the following related run information:

-1. **Sequencing Chemistry** - The type of chemistry used can be Mid150, Mid300 or High300.
-This effects the amount of sequencing that can be performed and therefore the expected yield.

-2. **Sequencing Experiment** - The type of experiment performed can be Capture, Exome or Genome.
-This determines the amount of sequencing required and effects the type of chemistry used and therefore the expected yield.